| Nought can Deform the Human race|

 - A piece of armour's base AC is always the minimum you'll receive (assuming it's not negatively enchanted and/or you aren't Deformed).

 - Improving your Armour skill increases the base AC an armour provides by about 4% per level.

 - Enchanting armour directly adds to your total AC.
 This AC bonus is not affected by the Armour skill.

 - The maximum enchantment possible on a piece of armour is its base AC (for body armour and barding); between 3 and 8 for shields, depending on the type; and 2 for everything else.

 Guaranteed damage reduction

-Any piece of armour with a base AC greater than 2 provides you with guaranteed damage reduction.
+Any source of AC provides you with guaranteed damage reduction.
 This is a percentage of damage received from all physical melee attacks that you are guaranteed to ignore.
 The higher the armour's base AC, the higher the percentage ignored (though it is limited by your total AC).
 See the article on GDR for more details.

 Wear and remove times

 All types of armour, including shields, require 5 turns to remove or equip.
 Note that if you are swapping one piece of armour for another, it will take 5 turns to remove the old armour and another 5 turns to equip the new one.